A Dangerous Trend Today: Teens and Skittles Parties

 Many parents don’t understand what steps to take when countering the problem of drug abuse with their child.
 Often, they don’t even realize the prevalence of the issue itself.
 Most parents are on the lookout for illegal drugs and ignore the potential to misuse medications already found in the home.

 The first way to tackle the problem is to remove access to medications left in the bathroom or bed area.
 Even if your own child isn’t abusing them, they may bring friends over who steal drugs from others’ homes.
 Keep count of medication often to notice any that suddenly goes missing.
 Sort through medications that are outdated or no longer being used.
 Dispose of them appropriately away from home.
-As an extra precaution, lock up drugs when possible so they can’t be accessed to begin with.
+As an extra precaution, lock up drugs when possible so they can’t be accessed, to begin with.
 When it comes to teens and skittles parties, a medicine cabinet full of prescription drugs is just what they are looking for.

 After removing access to any drugs within the home, talk to your teen about the issue.
 First, ask if they have any friends who know about the activity of teens and skittles parties.
 They may be more willing to open up if the conversation is centered on another person.
 If they admit to knowing other teens who have participated in Skittles Parties, ask if they’ve done so as well.

 The best way to handle this problem before it starts is to have an open discussion about drug use and its consequences early in life.
 Make sure the conversation is appropriate for each stage of the child’s life.
 Hold off on more serious discussions until adolescence.